-The Benefits of Board GamesPlaying games with your kids is a perfect way to spend time together — and build learning skills at the same time.
+The Benefits of Board GamesPlaying games with your children is a perfect way to spend time together — and build learning skills at the same time.

-What your child most wants — and needs — is to be with you with no goal in mind beyond the joy of spending time together.
-He wants you to take pleasure in him, play with him, and listen to him.
-Nothing bolsters his self-esteem more!
+What your child most wants is to be with you with no goal in mind beyond the joy of spending time together.
+Your child wants you to enjoy playing with them.
+Nothing bolsters self-esteem more!
 So why not pull out an old board game tonight?
 Playing games is an easy and excellent way to spend unhurried, enjoyable time together.
 As an added bonus, board games are also rich in learning opportunities.
 They satisfy your child's competitive urges and the desire to master new skills and concepts, such as:

 - number and shape recognition, grouping, and counting

 - letter recognition and reading

 - eye-hand coordination and manual dexterity